Live somewhere else? Find your city.

 California electricity rates can be brutal and unpredictable, but what is essentially a rooftop power plant can change that.
 To step away from never-ending energy increases, learn about your options with solar.
 Customers of GWP pay anywhere from 30% to 50% higher than the national average for each kWh of energy, depending on time of year and total usage.
 This adds up to a lot of money out the door in utility bills each year.
 Another rate hike could be proposed this year – thankfully, with solar, Glendale residents have options.

 A combination of local, state and federal incentives make the switch to solar very cost-effective for residents of Glendale.
 A federal Solar Investment Tax Credit allows homeowners to take a deduction on their taxes of 30% of the cost of purchasing a home solar system, one of the factors driving a 1600% increase in residential solar systems over the last decade!
 Importantly, this federal rebate will be ramping down over time, with it only available at this level through 2019, and at reduced levels through 2021.
+While phased out across a number of utilities, there are still some California solar rebates available, as well rebates specifically for City of Glendale residents, as we detail below.

 In addition, unlike in areas serviced by the larger utilities, like Southern California Edison, the City of Glendale wants to help you with the transition to clean, independent energy with a strong local rebate program.
 The Solar Solutions Program administered by Glendale Water and Power is opened each year in the summer and is administered by a lottery system.
 For homeowners who apply and are selected, GWP pays $1.20 per watt if the customer keeps their Renewable Energy Credits (RECs), or $1.50 per watt if the RECs are given to GWP.
 RECs represent the documented renewable attributes associated with the solar system.
 These are typically only used for reporting purposes.
 For an average rooftop installation of 5 kW (5,000 watts), that equates to a $7,500 rebate!
 The rebate amount that new solar installations can receive decreases by 7% each year, so if you’re planning on going solar, act now while you can still reduce the cost of installation by up to 50% with this incentive alone!